 48 hours for Professional programs (weekends excluded)

 The Hai Triage Validation team then performs an in-depth investigation and validation of the report.
+Human analysts always perform the final validation review, regardless of whether intake was automated or manual.

 Needs More Information